Frequently asked Questions

 For long term or ongoing medication, parents are asked to complete a Health Care Plan and parents together with school decide how best to administer any medication.

 Children with asthma or severe allergies keep their medication in the classrooms and First Aid room; these are given under the supervision of an adult according to the child's Health Care Plan.
+Please ensure that all medication kept in school is within date.

 What do I do if we arrive late?